xenondevs/Docs/docs/nova/admin/faq.md

 ??? faq "Which Minecraft versions are supported by Nova?
 Is there multi-version support?"

     The goal for Nova is to always target the latest version of Minecraft.
 There is no multi-version support.
-    If that latest version of Nova does not support the latest Minecraft version yet, please be patient while we work on updating it.
+    If the latest version of Nova does not support the latest Minecraft version yet, please be patient while we work on updating it.

 ??? faq "Can I use Nova with Bedrock bridges like Geyser?"